leopatras/fglcm/README.md

 As a side effect it works in GDC too.

 # Prerequisites
-Gnu Make, nodejs and npm, under Linux a C-compiler is required
+Gnu Make, under Linux a C-compiler is required

 Call
 ```